 Thank you for your support of West Dean Gardens.

 I know that West Dean Gardens are close to your heart and that like me, you treasure your visits to the walled garden and their magnificent glasshouses.
-Glasshouse 25, the Nectarine and Late Vinery glasshouse in the fruit garden, needs complete renovation.
-It will cost £41,000 to completely restore it and we've already raised £21,000.
-Can you help us raise the rest?
+A number of our glasshouses need complete renovation.
+It will cost £41,000 to completely restore each one.
+Can you help us?

 Your gift will make a huge difference.
 It provides a garden classroom for our trainee horticulturists.
 A nursery to almost every plant that makes its way into the gardens.
 Somewhere for you, your children and grandchildren to learn more about growing and looking after plants.
 A precious piece of heritage that you have helped preserve.

 Our amazing glasshouses, built during the 1890s by Foster and Pearson, were at the forefront of Victorian technology.
-They continue to nurture flowers, fruit and vegetables as they have done for 120 years - but now they need your help to survive for another 25 years and beyond.
+They continue to nurture flowers, fruit and vegetables as they have done for 120 years - but now they need your help to survive.
 The quality of the materials, craftsmanship and the attention to detail (right down to the easy-to-open brass latches designed for hands laden with gardening tools) help to explain why they have survived to this day.
 It's incredibly rare to have this range of original Victorian glasshouses in operation and as such they are a vital part of ourlocal heritage.

-The Nectarine and Late Vinery glasshouse is now in need of urgent repair.
-We need to restore it this summer.
-With your help we can raise enough money to bring it back to its former glory and preserve it for another century.
+With your help we can raise enough money to bring them back to their former glory and preserve them for another century.

 Read more about their fascinating history.